 Jul 25, 2020

-Now I am close to finish my Masters degree.
+Now I am close to finishing my Master's degree.
 I feel like my learning path of data science barely started and there are so many fascinating new use cases where different industries can benefit from the power of data.
 I think this video, by Cassie Kozyrkov, beautifully explains applied machine learning and the "potential of turning information into better action" to quote her.

 So as I take my first steps into this new career, I came upon this piece of advice, to start blogging about data science and document my learning journey.
 Where I will explore new topics and algorithms, practice and develop my skills and track my progress over time.
 I feel very lucky to be doing what I love, and I am very excited to see how the world will change!